julienbrg/portage-salarial/README.md

 # Portage Salarial

-This contract allows a third-party company (`funder`) to pay a worker on behalf of its `customer`.
+This contract allows a third-party company (`funder` aka the 'portage salarial' company) to pay a worker on behalf of its `customer`.
 The `worker` automatically receives his pay every day in cash (DAI).
 The `customer` has the possibility to hold the payment for 24 hours.

-## Before deployment
+## Prepare

 The `funder` decides:

 - who is the `worker`
 - who is the `customer`
 - what's the total budget
-- what's the duration (in days)
+- how many days the contract will last for
 - how many times the `customer` can use the `hold()` function

+In [Remix](http://remix.ethereum.org/), the arguments should look like this:

+> 0xB2be6df007b69B00E18B84E8d7D6eb6C0AfdFdD1,0xcB5438e3B5d1433c9A3C027564C0eD04f2bFc4b6,300,3,1

 ## Deploy